nasa/dorado-sensitivity/README.md

 wave events.
 This repository contains a simple sensitivity and exposure time calculator for Dorado.

+This packages can estimate the signal to noise, exposure time, or limiting magnitude for an astronomical source with a given spectrum using the [CCD signal to noise equation].
+It models the following noise contributions:

+*   Zodiacal light
+*   Airglow (geocoronal emission)
+*   Standard CCD noise (shot noise, read noise, dark current)

 ## Installation

 To install with [Pip]: